DragonDescentZerotsu/Intern-S1-recipe/train/megatron-bridge/Readme.md

-# This repo is for Intern-S1 recipe experiment
+# This folder is for Megatron Bridge setup

 ## 1. Pull my latest modified NeMo docker image
 ### On slurm cluster, use: